Skip to main content

 Course summary

-The BSc (Hons) Data Scientist (Integrated Degree Apprenticeship) is designed to give you the technical and analytical skills needed for a successful career in data science.
-By combining academic study with work based projects, you’ll gain valuable real world experience while contributing directly to your organisation.
+This apprenticeship builds the technical and analytical skills needed for a career in data science.
+By combining academic study with work-based projects, you’ll gain valuable real-world experience while contributing to your organisation.

-You’ll develop expertise in core areas such as artificial intelligence, data analytics, programming, and statistical modelling, learning to apply the latest tools and techniques to solve complex problems.
-A blend of online learning and practical workplace projects means you’ll immediately put your new skills into practice, supported by dedicated academic tutors throughout your journey.
+You’ll study key topics such as AI, data analytics, programming, and statistical modelling, learning to apply the latest tools and techniques to solve complex problems.
+A blend of online learning and practical workplace projects means you’ll immediately put your new skills into practice.
+Dedicated academic tutors will support you throughout your journey.

-You’ll also benefit from access to specialist facilities, including the Cyber Zone, Game Development Zone, Data Visualisation and AI Suite, and the Immersive Virtual Reality Zone, all recently upgraded with significant investment.
+You’ll also have access to specialist facilities, including the Cyber Zone, Game Development Zone, Data Visualisation and AI Suite, and the Immersive Virtual Reality Zone, all recently upgraded with significant investment.
 These spaces will help you explore how data powers innovation across industries.

-By the end of the course, you’ll be prepared to take on advanced roles within your organisation or move into other areas of the growing data science field.
-Whether you continue with your current employer or branch out, you’ll have the knowledge, skills, and confidence to thrive as a data professional in a data driven world.
+By the end of the course, you’ll be ready to take on advanced roles in your organisation or move into other areas of the growing data science field.
+Whether you continue with your current employer or branch out, you’ll have the knowledge, skills, and confidence to thrive as a data professional in a data-driven world.

 A video exploring our Data Scientist Degree Apprenticeship